JBader89/PlugBot/README.md

 PlugBot
 =======

-A bot for the music sharing site Plug.dj
+A Plug.dj bot for the popular music sharing site Plug.dj

 Commands
 --------